The Approximate Degree of Bipartite Perfect Matching: The Dual Polynomial of Bipartite Perfect Matching

-Having reduced the computation of the dual coefficient of any arbitrary ordered graph $G$ to that of simple ``blocks'', we are now left with the task of directly computing the dual coefficient for any such block.
-Hence, we show the following:
+Finally, having reduced the computation of the dual coefficient of an arbitrary ordered graph $G$ to that of simple ``blocks'', we are left with the task of directly computing the dual coefficient for any such block.

 \begin{leftbar} \begin{lemma} Let $n,d,k \in \mathbb{N}$, such that $0 \le d \le n$, $0 < k < n$.
 The coefficient of the $\langle n, d, k \rangle$-block is:

 \end{lemma} \end{leftbar} \begin{proof} The proof is by induction on $n$, $d$ and $k$.
 For the base case, let $G$ be an $\langle 2, d, 1 \rangle$-block, where $d \in \{0,1,2\}$.
 In all three cases, only $K_{2,2} \supseteq G$ is elementary, thus by Corollary \ref{cor:dual_coeff_diff_sum} they all satisfy equation $(\star)$, as required.
 Next, we use complete induction.
 Let $G$ be an $\langle n,d,k \rangle$-block, where $n > 2$, and assume equation $(\star)$ holds for all $\langle n', d', k' \rangle$-blocks, such that: